Agentic Economic Modeling: Conjoint Analysis

-When using authors' choices as the few-shot examples for all customers, increasing the number of choices improves performance.
-However, a performance gap persists relative to using customers’ own historical choices, suggesting that personalized preferences contribute to the observed improvements.
-Performance may show diminishing returns with more historical choices, either because longer prompts hinder reasoning or because additional examples offer limited new insights into customer preferences.
-The second explanation is more likely, as a performance plateau is also observed when using behavior summaries (green line), where the prompt length remains relatively stable.
+When using a fixed set of example choices for all customers (non-personalized few-shot learning), increasing the number of choices improves performance.
+However, a performance gap persists relative to using customers' own historical choices, suggesting that personalized preferences contribute to the observed improvements.